Can You Sell a House for a Dollar?

 Click here to browse our Real Estate Agent Directory and contact top-rated agents in your area!

 There are some technicalities of a one-dollar home sale that you need to be aware of.
-In this article, we’ll share about your options, tax implications, and the buying process of selling your home for such a low price.
+In this article, we’ll share your options, tax implications, and the buying process of selling your home for such a low price.

 Thinking of selling your home for $1?
 Get guidance from FastExpert real estate professionals who can advise if this strategy makes sense for your situation.